-Today, on a walk with my doggy, I was thinking about some singers I’ve known, both students and colleagues, and I remembered this talk.
-Because yes…the singers who wait to be perfect before they begin are almost exclusively female.
+Today, walking my dog, I was thinking about some singers I’ve known, both students and colleagues, and I remembered this talk.
+Because yes…in my experience the singers who wait to be perfect before they begin are nearly always female.
 And their numbers are abundant.

 Sometimes they’re not only waiting for themselves to be perfect, they are also waiting for the world to become perfect.
 The perfect group of people or the perfect situation may someday present itself, and when it does the singer will feel safe.
 When she feels safe, she will sing.

 The need to be perfect before you begin, or to happen upon the perfect situation before you perform, might be so normal to you that you don’t even notice it.
-If reading this piece makes you notice it, don’t think you’re done.
+Reading this piece may make you notice it.
 It’s everywhere, and in nearly everything you do.

-I notice it in myself all the time and it really pisses me off.
-I mean, really…does anyone care if my house is messy, or that I haven’t finished my second book and when I do it won’t be right, or if my high note was a tidge flat?
+I notice it in myself all the time.
+It's frustrating.
+I mean, really…does anyone care if my house is messy, or that I haven’t finished writing my second book and when I do it won’t be right, or if my high note was a tidge flat?
 Does anyone expect that kind of perfection from me, other than me?
 And do I notice that kind of lack-of-perfection in others?

 No, and no.

-Though my perfectionism didn’t stop me from pursuing being a professional singer (god knows!)
-I realize now that this absurd current runs beneath nearly everything I do and say.
-Knowing that means it’s up to me to become aware of that ridiculousness and implement some tools to combat it.
+Though my perfectionism didn’t stop me from pursuing being a professional singer, I realize now that this absurd current runs beneath nearly everything I do and say.
+Knowing it's there means that it’s up to me to become aware of that ridiculousness.
+It means I have to choose to implement some tools to combat it.
 If I don’t, it will win.
 My first line of defense against letting it limit and control me is awareness.

 This post, though, is for you.
 Not me.